peterstace/dauntless/README.md

 * Some buffer sizes and chunk sizes are quite small, and would lead to bad performance.
 These should ideally be configurable.

+* Predefined (config file) and pre-loaded regexes.
+E.g. to highlight errors that would always appear the same way.

 ### Least Important